-NURS 428-3 Nursing Management Examines nursing management and leadership theory, issues and practice in hospitals, health care agencies and communities.
+NURS 428-3 Nursing Management This course examines nursing management and leadership theory, issues and practice in hospitals, health care agencies and communities.
 Special focus is on first-line nursing management within rural and northern communities in a changing health care system.
 Discussion and explorations are grounded in current health care and nursing management practice and research knowledge.